prettymuchbryce/kademlia/README.md

 _This project has not been heavily battle-tested, and I would not recommend using it in any sort of production environment at this time._

-Some things that could improve in this project:
+Some things that could improve this project:
 - [ ] Load testing / Benchmarks
 - [ ] More testing around message validation
 - [ ] More testing of bad/malicious message handling